 For example, the accusation that the VA lab in Richmond, Virginia intentionally lied about not using beagles in its 2016 experiments, most likely, was a simple, honest mistake.
 Whether or not the facility used beagles in its research last year is immaterial to the issue.
 As far back as 2013 there have been reports of beagles adopted from that facility in which the Humane Society and other groups have adoption programs established for beagles no longer needed or used for research.

-For animal rights groups like White Coast Waste Project to accuse the personnel at the NIH lab of lying and complaining about the lack of transparency due to incomplete records is the height of hypocrisy if not irony.
-Like I have outlined before and what Sharyl Attisson failed to mention, is that animal rights groups are notorious for using public records to harass medical research facilities that utilize animals for their research.
+For animal rights groups like White Coast Waste Project to accuse NIH lab employees of lying and complaining about the lack of transparency due to incomplete records is the height of hypocrisy if not irony.
+Like I have outlined before and what Sharyl Attisson failed to mention, is that animal rights groups are notorious for using information from public records to harass personnel at medical research facilities that utilize animals for their research.

 A couple of years ago, Science Insider revealed the Beagle Freedom Project (BFP) used Freedom of Information Act requests in order to harass medical laboratories like the one at Ohio State University.
-BFP alleged that the facility’s staff violated National Institute of Health policies by allegedly purchasing beagles from dealers who sold abused or stolen animals.
-As Science Insider also points out, in 2013 NIH required researchers financed by the agency could not purchase random source dogs after October 1, 2015 and animal research using beagles subsidized after 2015 was no longer allowed.
+BFP accused the facility’s staff violated National Institute of Health policies by allegedly purchasing beagles from dealers who sold abused or stolen animals.
+As Science Insider also points out, in 2013 NIH required researchers financed by the agency could not purchase random source dogs after October 1, 2015.
+Animal research using beagles subsidized after 2015 were no longer allowed.
 BFP alleged the OSU lab had violated USDA mandates by continuing to use a random source dog past the time allowed to do so which lab spokesperson denied.

-White Coast Waste Project’s campaign is only an effort to harass and intimidate firms (in this case entities of the US government) that use animals for medical tests and will ultimately be used to smear or slander facilities and maybe even personnel involved in vivisection.
+White Coast Waste Project’s campaign is only an effort to harass and intimidate firms (in this case entities of the US government) that use animals for medical tests and will ultimately be used to smear or slander facilities.
+That includes even persecution of personnel involved in vivisection.
 There are alternatives to animal testing but many times they are not effective or sophisticated enough to replace using animals.